 - Pink Pepper

-The fragrance opens up with natural smelling Bergamot note reminiscent to fruity Aventus batches.
-It is uplifting, ripe, and since this note is sometimes used to recreate Pineapple note, Aventus DNA is strongest at this point.
+The fragrance opens up with natural smelling Bergamot note reminiscent of fruity Aventus batches.
+It is uplifting, and ripe, and since this note is sometimes used to recreate Pineapple note, Aventus DNA is strongest at this point.

 Supported by hints of Akigalawood and Pink Pepper to give that modern kick which is well-known in modern perfumery.